pyppin.file.dev_null

 fileno() int[source]

-OSError is raised if the IO object does not use a file descriptor.
+Raise OSError if the IO object does not use a file descriptor.

 flush() None[source]